There’s a big difference between trading and investing.

-A technical trader (one that uses stock charts) might see a breakout to a new high as a reason to expect the stock to go even higher.
+A technical trader (one who uses stock charts) might see a breakout to a new high as a reason to expect the stock to go even higher.

 Additionally, many traders view earnings reports as important catalysts.
 It’s not uncommon to see a stock surge or plummet after reporting quarterly results.

 Universal Health Services (NYSE: UHS) recently surged more than 10% after reporting stronger-than-expected results for the second quarter of 2019…

 And this is not a new trend.
 Way back in 2018, Petrobras (NYSE: PBR) popped 9% in one day when oil prices jumped more than 3%…

 It’s important to have near-term catalysts for your stock.
 Otherwise, you have no reason to believe the price will quickly move higher – other than “It’s a good stock,” which isn’t a valid rationale at all.

 Without a reason to expect a stock to jump in the near term, your investment could be dead money.
 It could just sit there, doing nothing.
 If you’re putting your money to work in the market in the short term, you want the trade to be completed fairly and quickly.

 Make your money, get out and move on to the next one.